 The dimensions of moment of inertia are .

-where Ixthe moment of inertia of the section about x-x axis and Y the distance from centroid of a section point (aka fiber, typically the most distant one), measured perpendicularly to x-x axis.
-For the tee section, the elastic section modulus Sx, relative to the x-x axis, due to the unsymmetry, is different for Y measured from the top or the bottom fiber.
-The bigger Y results in the smaller Sx, which is usually preferable for the design of the section.
+where the moment of inertia of the section around x axis and the offset from centroid, of a section fiber, parallel to x-x axis.
+Typically the most distant fiber is of interest.
+For the T-section, the elastic section modulus , around the x-x axis, is not the same for a top-end and a bottom-end fiber.
+Since the T-section is not symmetric around x-axis, the distances of the two end fibers (top and bottom), from this axis, are different.
+The bigger Y results in the smaller , which is usually preferable for the design of the section.
 Therefore:

-For the section modulus Sy, relative to y-y axis, which, for this section, happens to be a symmetry axis, the section modulus is found by:
+For the section modulus , around y-y axis, which, for the T section, happens to be an axis of symmetry, the section modulus is found by the following formula:

 From the last equation, the section modulus can be considered for flexural bending, a property analogous to cross-sectional A, for axial loading.
 For the latter, the normal stress is F/A.

 The dimensions of section modulus are .

 The plastic section modulus is similar to the elastic one, but defined with the assumption of full plastic yielding of the cross section, due to flexural bending.
 In that case, the whole section is divided in two parts, one in tension and one in compression, each under uniform stress field.
 For materials with equal tensile and compressive yield stresses, this leads to the division of the section into two equal areas, in tension and in compression, separated by the neutral axis.
 This axis is called plastic neutral axis, and for non-symmetric sections, is not the same with the elastic neutral axis (which again is the centroidal one).
 The plastic section modulus is given by the general formula:

 where the distance of the centroid of the compressive area from the plastic neutral axis and the respective distance of the centroid of the tensile area .